ranchor/system-design/problems/distributed_job_scheduler.md

 * **Show task status**: The system should show the users the current status of the task.
 * **Task can also have priority**.
 Task with higher priority should be executed first than lower priority
 ### Non-Functional Requirements
-* Availability:  system should always be available for users to add/view the task
+* **Availability**:  system should always be available for users to add/view the task
-* Scalability: Thousands or even millions of tasks can be scheduled and run per day
+* **Scalability**: Thousands or even millions of tasks can be scheduled and run per day
-* Durability: Tasks must not get lost -> we need to persist tasks
+* **Durability**: Tasks must not get lost -> we need to persist tasks
-* Reliability: Tasks must not be executed much later than expected or dropped -> we need a fault-tolerant system
+* **Reliability**: Tasks must not be executed much later than expected or dropped -> we need a fault-tolerant system
 * Jobs must not be executed multiple times (or such occurences should be kept to a minimum)
-* Bounded waiting time: This is how long a task needs to wait before starting execution.
+* **Bounded waiting time**: This is how long a task needs to wait before starting execution.
 We must not execute tasks much later than expected.
 Users shouldn’t be kept on waiting for an infinite time.

 ## Back of Envelope Estimations/Capacity Estimation & Constraints